pypa/packaging.python.org/source/tutorials/installing-packages.rst

 ::

- pip install 'SomeProject'
+ pip install "SomeProject"

 To install a specific version:

 ::

- pip install 'SomeProject==1.4'
+ pip install "SomeProject==1.4"

 To install greater than or equal to one version and less than another:

 ::

- pip install 'SomeProject>=1,<2'
+ pip install "SomeProject>=1,<2"

 To install a version that's :pep:`"compatible" <440#compatible-release>`